Global Weak Solutions of a Navier-Stokes-Cahn-Hilliard System for Incompressible Two-phase flows with Thermo-induced Marangoni Effects: Existence of Global Weak Solutions

-Let us now present the partially implicit time-discretization scheme for problem \eqref{NSCHM}--\eqref{initial}.
-In order to handle the nonhomogeneous Dirichlet boundary condition for $\theta$, we choose $\Theta_{\mathrm{b}}$ as the harmonic extension of the boundary datum $\theta_{\mathrm{b}}$, that is,
+Let us now present the implicit-explicit time-discretization scheme for problem \eqref{NSCHM}--\eqref{initial}.
+In order to handle the nonhomogeneous Dirichlet boundary condition for $\theta$, we choose $\Theta_{\mathrm{b}}$ as the harmonic extension of the boundary datum $\theta_{\mathrm{b}}$, which is inspired by e.g., \cite[Section 2.4]{MBoussinesq} and \cite[Section 2]{LB99}:

 Since $\theta_{\mathrm{b}}\in H^\frac{5}{2}(\partial\Omega)$, we find

 for some constant $C>0$ depending only on $\Omega$.
 Introducing the new variable

 we can reformulate the heat equation \eqref{BOUSSINESQ} as follows (cf. \cite{LB99}):